icefallgames/SCICompanion/SCICompanion/Help/_sources/intro.txt

 A resource is uniquely identified by its type and its number (0-999 in SCI0, and 0-65535 in SCI1+).
 When you save a newly-created view or other resource, you'll be asked to give it a number (and optional name).
 If it conflicts with an existing resource of that type and number, you'll be asked if you wish to overwrite.

+You can save an existing resource under a new number by opening the resource in the appropriate editor and then using *File->Save As*.

 Resources can be given names when you save them, or by renaming them in the resource view.
 The names are used only in |scicomp| as a convenient way to identify resources
 (especially useful for those resources without visual representations, like sounds).